Lubrum/BI-and-DW-in-Agrarian-Sector/README.md

 ```R
 setwd("working_directory")
 ```
-Now we install and load the needed packages and libraries to perform our analysis and generate the graphics.
+Now we install and load the needed packages and libraries to perform analysis and generate the graphics.
 ```R
 if(!require(RColorBrewer)) install.packages("RColorBrewer")
 library(RColorBrewer)